darknorth12/Modern-React-with-Redux/README.md

     JSON-server => simple rest server library
     api/package.json => "server": "json-server -p 3001 -w db.json" to run the server

     programmatic navigation from non-component
         history.js => import { createBrowserHistory } from "history";
                       export default createBrowserHistory();

         App.js => import history from 'history.js'
                   <Router history={history}>

         non-component js file => import history from 'history.js' history.push("/path")

         PUT request: update all properties of a record PATCH request: update some properties of a record

+Section 25 : React Portals

+    There is a issue in creating modal with react.

+    **important** stacking context (css)
+         one way to create a stacking context is give {position:relative, z-index:0} to parent element of modal.

+    Portal make the component direct child of body element or any other element.